iBet uBet web content aggregator. Adding the entire web to your favor.

 Post-politics

-After leaving active politics he became a real estate agent in 1993, first in Auckland and later Port Macquarie, Australia.[15]
+After leaving active politics he returned to real estate becoming an agent in 1993, first in Auckland and later Port Macquarie, Australia.[15]

 Notes